 Methodology

-The Data Vulnerability Thermometer also contains an extensive library of internet crimes with tips on how to prevent them and official data on severity and rates of these crimes.
-The tool has been developed for individual users, therefore it does not include online crimes that affect only businesses.
+Data Vulnerability Thermometer also contains an extensive library of internet crimes with tips on how to prevent them and official data on the severity and rates of these crimes.
+The tool has been developed for individual users, therefore it does not include online crimes that only affect businesses.

-The Data Vulnerability Thermometer also contains an extensive library of internet crimes with tips on how to prevent them and official data on severity and rates of these crimes.
-The tool has been developed for individual users, therefore it does not include online crimes that affect only businesses.
+Data Vulnerability Thermometer also contains an extensive library of internet crimes with tips on how to prevent them and official data on the severity and rates of these crimes.
+The tool has been developed for individual users, therefore it does not include online crimes that only affect businesses.

 Sources: